ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Usage
 ~~~~~

-If you're new to Git, refer to the `Git Reference Manual <https://git-scm.com/doc>`_
+If you're new to Git, see the `Git Reference Manual <https://git-scm.com/doc>`_
-for comprehensive usage details.
+for comprehensive usage information.

 For an understanding of Git workflows and branching strategies,
 see the `Learning Git branching <https://learngitbranching.js.org/>`_ tutorial.